rudi-q/pinkrain_health_journal/README.md

 </div>

----

-## 📱 About PinkRain
+## About PinkRain

 PinkRain is a comprehensive mental health and wellness tracking application designed with privacy at its core.
 Unlike other health apps, **all your data remains securely stored on your device** and never leaves your phone.
-The app combines mood tracking, medication management, guided meditation, and AI-powered symptom prediction to provide a holistic approach to mental wellness.
+The app provides mood tracking, medication management, wellness analytics, breathing exercises, and guided meditation to support your mental wellness journey.

+**🧪 Experimental AI Feature**: PinkRain also includes an optional experimental AI-powered symptom prediction feature that can be enabled during development or testing.
+This feature is **disabled by default** in the main app build, ensuring the standard version focuses on core wellness tracking without AI dependencies.

-> **⚠️ IMPORTANT DISCLAIMER**: This is an experimental research project made open source for educational and development purposes.
+> **❗ IMPORTANT DISCLAIMER**: This is an experimental research project made open source for educational and development purposes.
 This app is **NOT a medical device** and does not claim to improve your mental or physical health in any way.
 It should **NEVER be considered a replacement for professional healthcare providers**, licensed therapists, psychiatrists, or medical professionals.
 Always consult with qualified healthcare providers for medical advice, diagnosis, or treatment.

-### 🌟 Why PinkRain?
+### Why PinkRain?

-- **🔒 Privacy First**: Zero data collection - everything stays on your device
+- **Privacy First**: Zero data collection - everything stays on your device
-- **🧠 AI-Powered**: Smart symptom prediction using TensorFlow Lite
-- **💊 Medication Tracking**: Never miss a dose with smart notifications
+- **Medication Tracking**: Never miss a dose with smart notifications and reminders
-- **📊 Wellness Insights**: Beautiful charts and correlation analysis
+- **Wellness Insights**: Beautiful charts, correlation analysis, and PDF reports
+- **Mood Tracking**: Daily journaling and mood logging with visual trends
-- **🎵 Emotional Support**: Curated audio content for healing
+- **Emotional Support**: Curated healing audio tracks and guided meditation
+- **Mindfulness Tools**: Breathing exercises and mindfulness practices
-- **📱 Cross-Platform**: Built with Flutter for iOS and Android
+- **Cross-Platform**: Built with Flutter for iOS and Android

----
+- **Experimental AI** (Optional): AI-powered symptom prediction available as an experimental build option

-## ✨ Features
+## Features

 ### 📝 **Journal & Mood Tracking**
 - Daily mood logging with rich descriptions
-- Symptom tracking with AI-powered predictions
 - Correlation analysis between mood, symptoms, and medications
 - Beautiful visualizations and trends